-1 Definitions 3
+Definitions

-2 Introduction
+2 Introduction 3

-3 Roles and Responsibilities 4
+3 Roles and Responsibilities 5

-4 Types of abuse 7
+4 Types of abuse 8

-5 Responding to signs of abuse IO
+5 Responding to signs of abuse

-6 Record-keeping 20
+6 Record-keeping

-7 Photography and Images 15
+7 Photography and Images

-8 Early Help 15
+8 Early Help

-q Staff training 15
+9 Staff training

-Ю Safer Recruitment 16
+Ю Safer Recruitment 17

-П Allegations of abuse against staff 16
+II Allegations of abuse against staff 18

-12 Promoting safeguarding and welfare in the curriculum 17
+12 Promoting safeguarding and welfare in the curriculum

-13 Children Looked After 17
+13 Children Looked After 20

-4 Children with Special Educational Needs 18
+4 Children with Special Educational Needs 20

-15 Use of reasonable force 18
+15 Use of reasonable force 20

-16 Work Experience 18
+16 Work Experience 20

-17 Children staying with host families (see Annex E KCSIE)
+17 Children staying with host families (see Annex E KCSIE) Error!
+Bookmark not defined.

+18 Boarding schools and residential settings Error!
+Bookmark not defined.

-18 Summary 20
+19 Summary 21

-Арр pendix A 21
+Арре endix A 22

-Арр oendix B - Further Safeguarding Information 22
+Арре endix B - Further Safeguarding Information Error!
+Bookmark not defined.

-I Definitions
+Definitions

-- I.I 'Safequarding' is defined in Keeping Children Safe in Education (2019) as; - protecting children from maltreatment; - preventing impairment of children's health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes. - 1.2 'Child Protection' is the intervention that occurs when children have been significantly harmed or are at risk of significant harm. - 1.3 'Child' refers to everyone under the age of 18. - 1.4 'Parent' refers to birth parents and other adults in a parenting role for example adoptive parents, step parents and foster carers. - I.5 'Staff' or 'members of staff' refers to all teaching, non-teaching, support, supply, peripatetic, contract staff, governors, volunteers and trustees working in or on behalf of Stanton Bridge primary School.
+- I.I 'Safequarding' is defined in Keeping Children Safe in Education (2020) as; - protecting children from maltreatment; - preventing impairment of children's mental health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes. - 1.2 'Child Protection' is the intervention that occurs when children have been significantly harmed or are at risk of significant harm. - 1.3 'Child' refers to everyone under the age of 18. - 1.4 'Parent' refers to birth parents and other adults in a parenting role for example adoptive parents, step parents and foster carers. - 1.5 'Staff' or 'members of staff' refers to all teaching, non-teaching, support, supply, peripatetic, contract staff, governors, volunteers and trustees working in or on behalf of Stanton Bridge Primary School.